Tatsuya-Nonogaki/pw-o-matic/README.md

 # pw-o-matic

 **pw-o-matic** is an optimized password generator script written in Bash.
-It allows users to generate secure passwords tailored to specific environments and requirements with ease of customization.
+It allows users to generate secure passwords tailored to specific environments and requirements with ease of use and customization.

 ## Features